Early modern Romania: Phanariots

 An important demand of the Treaty of Prut was that Moldavia and Wallachia would have only appointed rulers.
 The Phanariots would be appointed as Hospodars from 1711 to 1821.
 The late 18th century is regarded as one of the darkest time in Romanian history.
 The main goal of most Phanariots was to get rich and then to retire.

 Under the Phanariots, Moldavia was the first state in Eastern Europe to abolish serfdom, when Constantine Mavrocordatos, summoned the boyars in 1749 to a great council in the church of the Three Hierarchs in Iași.
 In Transylvania, this reform did not take place until 1784, as a consequence of the bloody revolt of the Romanian peasantry under Horea, Cloşca and Crişan.
 Bessarabia was now still more attractive to the Polish and Russian serfs.
 The former had to serve their masters free for 150 days every year, and the latter were virtually slaves.
-Clandestine immigration from Poland and the Ukraine flowed particularly to the boundaries of Bessarabia, around Hotin and Cernăuţi.
+Clandestine immigration from Poland and Ukraine flowed particularly to the boundaries of Bessarabia, around Hotin and Cernăuţi.